The Ultimate Festival Glamping Setups

 From music lovers sitting around in the mud to a see-and-be-seen extravaganza punctuated with fancy, corporate-sponsored soirees, pricey swag bags and gourmet meals, it’s clear that times have changed for festivalgoers.

-VIP packages at Bonnaroo include access to preferred camping and parking, exclusive courtyards, lounges with attendant-staffed restrooms, charging stations and 24-hour Wi-Fi (because you can’t miss a moment on Instagram).
+VIP packages at Bonnaroo include access to preferred camping and parking, exclusive courtyards, lounges with attendant-staffed bathrooms, charging stations and 24-hour Wi-Fi (because you can’t miss a moment on Instagram).
 There’s also access to special stage viewing areas, but for those who can’t tear themselves away from the comfy lounges and drag themselves to the actual performances, there are live feeds of the sets for VIP viewing pleasure.
 People who purchase VIP tix (sold only as pairs for $1,600) also get access to events sprinkled throughout the weekend including a pre-fest party the night before festival kick-off, a Gospel brunch and daily morning yoga.